katmeister/tokyo-2019/README.md

 * 📍 Shimokitazawa
 * 🍽 Potato dishes
 * 🚀 [Google Maps](https://goo.gl/maps/D78N6Jn8hYv) / [Website](https://shimokita-ojaga.com/71589/) / [Tabelog](https://tabelog.com/en/tokyo/A1318/A131802/13049309/)

+As the name would suggest, this place had a lot of potato specials.
+We got the nikujaga lunch set, which was simple and home-y.

 ### Shimokita Chaen Oyama (しもきた茶苑大山)
 * 📍 Shimokitazawa